Kitware/candela/app/resonant-laboratory/text/README.md

 *TODO: Ideally, we should convert this file into some kind of `en.json` file that the app actually uses for its text content (will make internationalization much easier).*

 # Message Dialog Boxes
-## About Dialog
+## Splash / About Dialog
-Resonant Laboratory

-- Resonant Laboratory is a tool developed by Kitware, Inc. to help users build and share visualizations without needing to write code.
+Resonant Laboratory is a tool developed by Kitware, Inc. to help users build and share visualizations without needing to write code.
-- TODO: better marketing schpeel...
+This tool focuses on doing one thing, and doing it well: given a reasonably clean dataset, connect it to a visualization.
+Its architecture is designed to be flexible to a diverse array of dataset inputs, as well as new, state-of-the-art visualizations.
+However, we believe that problems like data reshaping and the process of designing custom visualizations are best dealt with elsewhere.

+If you have those needs, check out other [Resonant applications](#) that we are developing to address these issues independently.
+The Resonant platform includes both general solutions like Resonant Laboratory, as well as highly specialized solutions developed for our partners and customers.

+Resonant Laboratory is brought to you by [Kitware](#), a leader in innovative, open-source solutions to today's scientific computing and data analytics challenges.

+If something isn't working as it should, please [let us know](#).
+We want to get any problems fixed as soon as possible.
+Is there something that this should be doing, but it's not?
+Do you have an idea for how this could be improved?
+If so, we'd love to work with you to build a [custom solution](#) that better fits your needs.

 ## Success Screens
 #### Possible Messages: